sibecker/levenshtein/README.md

 needed to turn one into the other.

 This project uses submodules.
 Clone it via git clone --recursive.
-You are also advidesd to set submodule.recurse on: git config submodule.recurse true
+You are also advised to set submodule.recurse: git config submodule.recurse true